From the type of acid to use based on your skin type to the perfect percentage to look for, here’s what to know before using a chemical exfoliant.

 - AHAs: This category consists of exfoliating, brightening acids derived from fruits, sugars, milk, and others; they include glycolic, lactic, and malic acids.
 AHAs help refine texture, minimize fine lines, and reduce hyperpigmentation while also brightening.

-- BHAs: These are exfoliating, clarifying acids typically derived from willow bark; salicylic acid and its offshoots (such as salicylate and betaine salicylate found in the COSRX One Step Original Clear Pads) make up the bulk of this category.
+- BHAs: These are exfoliating, clarifying acids typically derived from willow bark; salicylic acid (found in the Neogen A-Clear Soothing Essence Pad) and its offshoots make up the bulk of this category.
 BHAs can also improve texture, but they’re best suited for oily and acne-prone skin types since they work best to refine pore size, balance sebum production, and clear zits.

 “While the term acid can be scary to someone new to skin care, these ingredients are an important part of many active skin care products,” says Dr. Tahl Humes, a board-certified dermatologist and founder of Vitahl Medical Aesthetics.